 The plant polythenol (flavonoid) quercetin present in rooibos, has been shown to be effective in treating a variety of diseases and not surprisingly has also reportedly been used by doctors and patients alike to treat different forms of cancers.

-Quercetin appears to be beneficial when it comes to suppressing malignant tumours from growing further, it does this by disturbing the processes behind cell mutation.
+Quercetin appears to be beneficial when it comes to suppressing malignant tumours3 from growing further, it does this by disturbing the processes behind cell mutation.

-Moreover another reason why Rooibos can be a complementary natural way of treating cancer is because the way the immune system is benefitted from the antibodies which are produced when the flavonoids and anti-oxidants in rooibos are consumed.
+Moreover another reason why Rooibos can be a complementary natural way of treating cancer is because the way the immune system is benefited from the antibodies which are produced4 when the flavonoids and anti-oxidants in rooibos are consumed.

 Rooibos can be a great choice for those who are trying to lose some fat and achieve a healthier lifestyle.